 For quarters where TWC has made placements on one to nine agricultural clearance orders, all orders will be subject to field checks.

-During field checks, if ISAMs observe, receive information about, or have reason to believe that conditions do not match the clearance order or an employer is breaking an employment law, the finding must be documented and reported as an apparent violation. taff must attempt to resolve the issue informally unless it involves Employment Opportunity (EO) related issues.
+During field checks, if staff members observe, receive information about, or have reason to believe that conditions do not match the clearance order or an employer is breaking an employment law, the finding must be documented and reported as an apparent violation.
+Staff must attempt to resolve the issue informally unless it involves Employment Opportunity (EO) related issues.
 If the matter remains unresolved after five business days, TWC must:

 initiate Discontinuation of Services for the employer; and